AhmedHameed1995/bundle_js_app/README.md

-# Shopify App Template - Remix
+# Shopify Remix App with Theme Extension, App Proxy, and Cloudflare Tunnel

+> **Note:** Replace all instances of `yourdomain.com` with your actual Cloudflare-managed domain or subdomain.

 This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using the [Remix](https://remix.run) framework.